 In terms of advertisements, considering which of Wix or Weebly is less prominent and “annoying”, Weebly wins here.

-Weebly’s advertisement is very subtle in comparison to Wix, which is very “in-your-face”.
+Weebly’s advertisement is very subtle in comparison to Wix, which is more prominent / noticeable.

 Granted, I understand that if I am using a free service, it is reasonable to expect some sort of advertisement.
-But Wix’s advertisement is a bit too much for me.
+But Wix’s advertisement is a bit too much (relative to Weebly, that is).
 Further, the part that really bugs me is that even if I upgraded to the lowest Wix premium package, their advertisements will still be there.

 At the time of this post, the pricing difference between Wix and Weebly is pretty wide.